mmcd/mmcd.github.io/_posts/2017-04-21-and-so-it-begins.md

 author: "michael"
 ---

-## So I have this theory that if I actually make an effort to do this I will actually do it.
+## So I have this theory that if I actually make an effort to do this I will actually make a sizeable dent in it and accomplish something interesting instead of talking about it all the time.

 I don't know if it will work this time.
 I have tried before.
 But I think it may work this time since I am using githubs unlimited priviate .edu repos for all my research.
 I want to opensource a lot of that and in the process of writing it up and publishing it.
 We also have a group lab site that I/we are supposed to be maintaining that keeps getting pushed to the bottom of the to-do list.
 Maybe this will help with that too.
 It's using a full CMS that is just overkill for what we use it for anyway.